bluebamus/mariadb-replication/README.md

-# mysql-replication_prometheus-grafana
+# mariadb-replication
-A docker-compose project for mysql replication and monitoring solution which has prometheus and grafana.
+A docker-compose project for mariadb.

 # Working environment
 master : mariadb-001